coolerguy71/FreeBSD-Steam-Tips/README.md

 Short and simple, FreeBSD is currently limited to a March build of Steam because of a steamwebhelper thingy... so uncool.
 However I can't get into specifics but I found a workaround on how ya can get the latest build of Steam running on FreeBSD.
 Yay!

-* You'll need to reboot a lot btw!
+~~* You'll need to reboot a lot btw!~~ Is what I would have said if Alexander wouldn't have suggested a better solution.

 ### Software you'll need: